top1944/duckuments/docs/atoms_80_fall2017_info/30_class_journal_ETH.md

 ### Questions and answers

+Q: MyStudies is not updated; I am still on the waiting list.
+What should I do?

+A: Nothing.
+Don't worry, if you have received the onboarding email, you are in the class, even if you still appear in the waiting list.
+We will figure this out with the department.

 Q: What version of Linux do I need to install?

 A: 16.04.* (16.04.03 is the latest at time of this writing)